 Assistant to the Director/Webmaster

 Terry began working part-time for Audubon in 2006.
 In addition to her duties as webmaster, she has assisted with keeping track of grants and contracts, and organizing the project's annual Contributor Trips in the summer months in Maine.
 Terry has created and continues to maintain much of the content for the Project Puffin web site.
 Terry received a Bachelors Degree in Music Merchandising (Music/Business/Marketing) from Mansfield University in Mansfield, PA.
-Her outside interests (besides birds) include Chow Chow dogs, trains, iTunes, and singing and playing various instruments in the Central NY band Blue Monday - she even has an endorsement with iGuitar.
-Terry works for Project Puffin part-time, and has worked full-time at Cornell University full-time since 1988.
+Her outside interests (besides birds) include performing in various musical groups in and around Central NY - including the Cortland Area Flute Ensemble, the Cortland Old Timers (concert) Band, and a local rock band called Blue Monday - she even has an endorsement with iGuitar.
+Terry works for Project Puffin part-time, and has worked full-time at Cornell University since 1988.
 Before becoming an official staff member for Project Puffin, Terry worked with Dr. Kress for many years as the coordinator/event planner for his popular birding course Spring Field Ornithology in Ithaca, NY.

 Pete Salmansohn a/k/a "Puffin Pete" received his M.S. in Teaching from the Environmental Studies Department at Antioch/New England and his M.S. in Social Ecology from Goddard College.
 He has instructed adults at the Audubon Ecology Camp in Maine for nine summers, children for seventeen seasons, and still teaches at the family camp and during special education weeks.
 Pete is the Education Coordinator for the Seabird Restoration Program and helps "Seabird Sue" Schubel coordinate the school outreach program.
 Pete gives lectures about the Seabird Restoration Program, and narrates the Audubon seabird tours aboard commercial boats.
 He is co-author with Steve Kress of two books about the Project: Project Puffin, and Giving Back To The Earth, and has most recently written a new book with Steve Kress, called Saving Birds: Heroes Around the World.
 In 1998 the Maine Environmental Education Association named Pete as the Environmental Educator of the Year.